Palmer Holt of InChrist Communications, author

 Mayra had lived with her son since the death of her husband and daughter.
 Her son had a paying job, but it couldn’t come close to meeting their needs.

-Mayra was one of 10 widows who caught the attention of the Sisters of Compassion, a GFA World group of specially trained women missionaries.
+Mayra was one of 10 widows who caught the attention of the Sisters of the Cross, a GFA World group of specially trained women missionaries.
 They had determined to give a pair of chickens to each of these widows with the hope of providing them with some income for the long term.

-“These widows are extremely poor,” observed Anhithi, one of the Sisters of Compassion involved with the project.
+“These widows are extremely poor,” observed Anhithi, one of the Sisters of the Cross involved with the project.
 “Some of them don’t even have proper utensils or basic household things in their house.
 I believe giving this small gift will really mean a lot to them.
 They can earn something for their family.”

 Mayra was especially grateful to receive her unexpected gift.